Biological Sciences PhD

 Nianli Sang, MB, PhD (M.B., Fudan University Shanghai Medical College; Ph.D., Thomas Jefferson University) Co-Director of the Cell Imaging Center.
 Associate Professor.
 Molecular and cellular biology of cancer; posttranslational modification, folding and quality control of proteins and their implication in cell physiology and human diseases.

-Aleister Saunders, PhD (University of North Carolina, Chapel Hill) Executive Vice Provost for Research, Director of the RNAi Resource Center.
+Aleister Saunders, PhD (University of North Carolina, Chapel Hill) Executive Vice Provost for Research and Innovation, Director of the RNAi Resource Center.
 Professor.
 Identification and characterization of genes and proteins involved in Alzheimer's disease.

 Manuel Seman-Senderos, PhD (Johns Hopkins University School of Medicine).
 Assistant Teaching Professor.
 Cell Biology; genetics; history of science; synthetic biology; drug discovery.